How to Short Bitcoin (BTC) and Other Cryptocurrencies | Crypto.com

 Since markets can be unpredictable and volatile, shorting is used by some traders as a way to hedge, or protect, against losses in other trading positions.

-Conclusion on How to Short Bitcoin
+Conclusion on How to Short Bitcoin and Other Cryptocurrencies

 Due Diligence and Do Your Own Research

 All examples listed in this article are for informational purposes only.
-You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+You should not construe any such information or other material as legal, tax, investment, cybersecurity, financial, or other advice.
 Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy, or sell any coins, tokens, or other crypto assets.
 Returns on the buying and selling of crypto assets may be subject to tax, including capital gains tax, in your jurisdiction.
 Any descriptions of Crypto.com products or features are merely for illustrative purposes and do not constitute an endorsement, invitation, or solicitation.

 In addition, the Crypto.com Exchange and the products described herein are distinct from the Crypto.com Main App, and the availability of products and services on the Crypto.com Exchange is subject to jurisdictional limits.
-Before accessing the Crypto.com Exchange, please refer to the following links and ensure that you are not in any geo-restricted jurisdictions for Spot Trading and Margin Trading
+Before accessing the Crypto.com Exchange, please refer to the following links and ensure that you are not in any geo-restricted jurisdictions for Spot Trading and Margin Trading.

 UpDown Options are subject to jurisdictional limits and only available to US users of the Crypto.com App.
 Foris DAX Inc. and Foris Inc. (d/b/a Crypto.com) offer connectivity to Crypto.com | Derivatives North America, which is regulated by the Commodity Futures Trading Commission, for the purpose of trading derivatives on and subject to the rules of Crypto.com | Derivatives North America.